dinosaurjs/speakers-2019/emails/2019-05-31-schedule-announcement.md

 ## Workshops
 We've been a little quiet about it this year, because we wanted to do something a bit different.
 BUT, we are so excited about our workshops this year and are finalizing the details -- we can't wait to share them with you!
 A quick hint, we will have content coming from Twilio, our very own Firebae and some sweet CSS in JS action.
 Registration for these will be in 2 weeks, thank you for your patience with us! 🙏

+## Dino Hunt
+Grab a sturdy shovel and your finest archeology hat.
+It's time to harness your inner Mary Anning and Barnum Brown.
+DinosaurJS would like to donate, on your behalf, to a handful of awesome non-profits working to make the world a better place.
+[Let's find some dinosaurs!](https://dinosaurjs.org/#dig)